Zaid-Ajaj/Fable.Remoting/docs/advanced/error-handling.md

 You might ask: What happens when an exception is thrown on the server by one of the RPC methods?

 Fable.Remoting provides a fine-grained way of dealing with errors.
-Unhandled exceptions are catched on the server and are passed off to the exception handler on the server of the type
+Unhandled exceptions are caught on the server and are passed off to the exception handler on the server of the type
 ```fs
 Exception -> RouteInfo<HttpContext> -> ErrorResult
 ```